scalableinternetservices/ucsb_website/_slide_src/11_rdbms_scaling.md

   perfectly shardable today, but future features may change that.
 * Not easy to retroactively add sharding to an existing application.
 * Transactions across shards do not exist.
-* Consistent DB snapshots accross shards do not exist.
+* Consistent DB snapshots across shards do not exist.

 ---